-Most of us enjoy a little recreational screen time, be it our television, computer or iPhone.
+Most of us enjoy a little recreational screen time, be it our television, computer, or iPhone.
 But, too much screen time can be detrimental.
-With so many kids having their own phone, iPad, tablets, computers, etc.; the abundance of screen time they indulge in is making them amount the least active people on the planet.
+With so many kids having their own phones, iPad, tablets, computers, etc.; the abundance of screen time they indulge in is making them amount the least active people on the planet.

 The latest report shares that Canadian kids get a D-minus grade for their level of physical activity.
 This is the fourth straight year in a row they’ve received this lowly grade.
-This menial grade comes from a study which showed children in Canada rank near the bottom of a group of 37 countries regarding physical activity.
-Sadly, we’re in good or should I say bad company, along with US, England, Australia and Spain.
+This menial grade comes from a study that showed children in Canada rank near the bottom of a group of 37 countries regarding physical activity.
+Sadly, we’re in good or should I say, bad company, along with the US, England, Australia, and Spain.
 Who’s leading the way?
 Slovenia, with an A-minus; 86% of the boys and 76% of the girls are receiving a sufficient amount of physical activity.

 In Canada, a derisory 9% of young people ages 5 – 17 are getting the recommended minimum of 60 minutes of daily, heart-thumping activity, but it doesn’t have to stay this way.
 In Canada, the challenge is to shift from the social norm of a culture of convenience to a culture of encouraging and embracing physical activity.
 But, in order to be successful, we need to create a norm where physical activity is natural and our first choice by default.